ugursay/MemoCallBack/README.md

 - **State Management**: The app uses `useState` to manage the current number and theme state.
 - **Callback Optimization**: The `useCallback` hook is used to optimize the `getItems` function, which generates an array of numbers based on the input value.
 This prevents unnecessary re-creations of the `getItems` function on each render.
 - **useEffect**: The `useEffect` hook in the `NumberList` component is used to update the list when the input value changes.

+## License

+This project is open source under the MIT License.